Roselyn-Koech/flyrank-ml-internship/work/capstone_report.md

 A causal claim about content changes would require an experiment or another appropriate causal design.

-This capstone is therefore appropriately described as **decision support and prioritization**.
+This capstone is therefore appropriately described as decision support and prioritization.

----

 ## 10. Limitations and Next Steps